Skip to contents

 Study SDTM data

 The package provides the ‘sdtm’ class as a wrapper to keep all SDTM domain tables of a clinical study together in one object.
 The examplinib_poc sdtm object contains the DM, EX, PC and VS domains.
-Let’s print the examplinib_poc sdtm object for a high-level overview:
+Let’s summarize the examplinib_poc sdtm object for a high-level overview:

 #> -------- SDTM data set summary --------